deepdrive/deepdrive-sim/README.md

 ### Windows

+- Install [Git LFS](https://git-lfs.github.com/) (you may need to restart Windows before you can `git lfs install`)
+- Clone this repo
 - Use Visual Studio 2015 with the [C++ build tools](https://stackoverflow.com/a/31955339)
-- Get Unreal v4.14 via the Epic Launcher -> Unreal Enngine tab -> Library
+- Get Unreal v4.17 via the Epic Launcher -> Unreal Enngine tab -> Library
 - Install the Substance Plugin through the Marketplace in Epic Launcher
 - Make sure rc.exe is in your PATH, if not follow [these](https://stackoverflow.com/a/14373113/134077) instructions but for Visual Studio 14.0 and x64 instead of Visual Studio 11, x86.
 - Open Unreal and use it to open DeepDrive.uproject - if there are errors, check `Saved/Logs` for details